chandanch/chandanch/README.md

 ### Hi I'm Chandan 👋
 I'm a full stack developer and a technical evangelist.
-I like to code and teach software development.
+I writecode and teach software development.

 ## My Contributions